open-mv-sandbox/dacti/docs/daicon.md

 ### Reducing Round-Trips

+> 🚧 This is pending to be moved to a separate optional superset specification.

 If your format will be fetched *partially* from a server, and then indexed using ranges, your format specification should include recommendations to reduce necessary round-trips.

 For example, you can recommend (or even require) an index interface describing regions contained in your file to exist within the first 64kb.
 This would allow a client aware of your format to always fetch the full first 64kb and not need additional round-trips to the server.